 Nikon Z6 Essential Movie Kit

-Nikon has unveiled it's all-in mirrorless moviemaking set-up: the Nikon Z6 Essential Movie Kit, built around the video-friendly 24.5MP full-frame 4K Nikon Z6 body.
+Nikon has unveiled it's all-in mirrorless moviemaking set-up: the Nikon Z6 Essential Movie Kit (opens in new tab), built around the video-friendly 24.5MP full-frame 4K Nikon Z6 body.

 Comprising filmmaking essentials such as the Atomos Ninja V monitor, SmallRig camera cage and spare batteries, Nikon describes the Movie Kit as "providing the pure essentials to get rolling quickly, with all the core tools to make high-quality movies," while "leaving filmmakers free to customize further components to suit their personal preferences."

-We've been fascinated by Sigma's full-frame mirrorless camera ever since it was announced, so were really pleased to finally get a Sigma fp hands-on review at the show.
+We've been fascinated by Sigma's full-frame mirrorless camera ever since it was announced, so were really pleased to finally get a Sigma fp review (opens in new tab) at the show.

 The Sigma fp (which apparently stands for "fortissimo pianissimo") the new camera will feature a 24.6-megapixel sensor and it will use a classic Bayer color filter array, not Sigma's own multi-layer Foveon technology as we had originally believed the company to be working on.